 - In November 2023, Santa Cruz County staff completed an inventory of historical, anthropogenic (human-built) structures on the San Lorenzo River that affect fish passage.
 These historical structures affect upstream and downstream passage for adults and juveniles, especially during dry years or periods of low base flow in the river.
 This study focused on documenting 37 historical structures that completely or partially span the San Lorenzo River.
 Of those 37 historical structures, 24 structures span the channel and substantially affect fish passage.
 This report recommends the removal or modification of channel-spanning historical structures that substantially affect fish passage.
 Specifically, this report recommends that the County, CDFW, and NOAA Fisheries work together to facilitate the removal or modification of historical structures rated as Medium or High Passage Severity. - Caltrans FishPAC: Water Resources staff participate in the Caltrans FishPAC, a group dedicated to improving fish passage at state road crossings.
 In Santa Cruz County, Caltrans is actively working on 4 of the 6 highway crossings identified as high priority for replacement or remediation.
 In 2023, Caltrans secured federal funding from the Bipartisan Infrastructure Law to replace a culvert where Highway 9 goes over the San Lorenzo River.
 This will facilitate the removal of the 10' culvert and replace it with a roughly 50' bridge span, restoring natural water flow. - County of Santa Cruz Stream Crossing Inventory and Fish Passage Evaluation: The County of Santa Cruz Stream Crossing Inventory and Fish Passage Evaluation report identifies current priorities for fish passage among the County's road stream crossings.
 The 2022 update identifies locations on Casserly, Lompico and East Liddell creeks where culvert replacement could improve passage for steelhead, aquatic and terrestrial animals.
-An identified culvert in Soquel (SC-058), where Main St intersects with Bates Creek, failed catastrophically during the 2023 winter storms.
+Community Development and Infrastructure was unable to submit a grant proposal in 2023 for federal funding to replace two culverts on Casserly Creek due to an inability to access upstream habitat.
+An identified culvert in Soquel (SC058), where Main St intersects with Bates Creek, failed catastrophically during the 2023 winter storms.
 In response to the failure, a new culvert is being installed that will meet fish passage criteria. - RCD watershed restoration program staff, in coordination with the City of Santa Cruz Public Works and Water departments, completed the next phase of the Branciforte Creek Flood Control Channel Fish Passage Enhancement Project.
 With funding from the State Coastal Conservancy, the project team completed a feasibility study to identify preferred design alternatives that will ultimately help salmonids pass through this barrier in order to access critical spawning grounds higher up in the watershed.
-The RCD continues to support the City in seeking funding to move the project into the next design phase. - The City of Santa Cruz Water Department completed public review for National Environmental Policy Act (NEPA) and CEQA compliance for the Anadromous Salmonid HCP with National Marine Fisheries Service (NMFS) and California Department of Fish and Wildlife (CDFW).
+The RCD continues to support the City in seeking funding to move the project into the next design phase. - The City of Santa Cruz Water Department completed public review for National Environmental Policy Act (NEPA) and CEQA compliance for the Anadromous Salmonid

+HCP with National Marine Fisheries Service (NMFS) and California Department of Fish and Wildlife (CDFW).